josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 In short, the price for failure in school is relatively low, and this is absolutely not the case in the professional world.

-<Callout>In short, the price for failure in school is relatively low, and this is absolutely not the case in the professional world.</Callout>
+<Callout>In short, the price for failure in school is relatively low, and this is absolutely not the case in the professional&nbsp;world.</Callout>

 Failure in school is a continuum; failure in the professional world is an absolute.
 There's no bad grade and there are few revisions to be had; there are just unhappy clients, which can lead quickly to unemployment if the fault is yours.